 This is a visual treatment study for the website's headers.
 I wanted to create a fun, and dynamic fusion environment for the site that would reflect what the content is.
 I think vector illustrations work best when paired with photos, and quirky imagery.

-Artifacts - early sketches and low-fidelity wireframes created on paper for the various features, and potential solutions to company-wide issues such as usability, function gloat, and overall quality of existing visual design and how it can further uplift the branding as well.
-Sketches are formed from whiteboarding sessions with stakeholders (VP of design, full-stack devs, designers), which would then proceed to execution/prototyping and further iteration.
+Early sketches and low-fidelity wireframes created on paper for various features, and potential solutions to the company-wide issues such as usability, functionality gloat and sub-part quality of existing visual design and branding.
+We needed to take this to the next level.
+These sketches were born from whiteboarding sessions with the company's high-level stakeholders (VP of product, front and backend developers, fellow designers).

 Before we had this feature, we were having issues with naming.
 We needed a tool that would essentially help users create a unique username they can change anytime, from any device.
 Its "gamifying" a very simple task, and creating a pleasant experience for our users while they are at it.